Hall of Fame

 MO FARAH – CHAMPION DISTANCE RUNNER

 Represented Hounslow in cross country at the London Youth Games, placing 9th in the 1994 under 13s race.
-Made history by winning double gold in the 10,000m and 5000m at the 2012 Olympic Games.
-He won 5000m gold and 10,000m silver at the 2011 World Championships and is a multiple European champion.
+Made history by winning double gold in the 10,000m and 5000m at the 2012 Olympic Games and repeating the feat at the 2013 World Championships, where he also defended his 5000m title.
 He was inducted into the Hall of Fame in 2010.

 RIO FERDINAND - FOOTBALL ICON

 Competed for Southwark in gymnastics at the London Youth Games.
 But it is in football, where he made his name.
-As of November 2012, he had won nine major trophies, including five Premier League titles and the UEFA Champions League in 2007/08 where he was captain.
+As of January 2014, he had won ten major trophies, including five Premier League titles and the UEFA Champions League in 2007/08 where he was captain.
 Has captained England on several occasions; inducted into the Hall of Fame in 2010.

 GEMMA GIBBONS - JUDO QUEEN